saurabh3091/gun-violence-analysis/README.md

 Spark 2.2.1

 ### Build
-goto the gun-violence-analysis and run
+goto the gun-violence-analysis directory and run
 ```
-gradle fatJar
+gradle build
 ```

 ## Run on Local